Xett/Software-Design-Documentation/IEEE-1016 (SDD)/IEEE-1016-Template.md

 *The Composition viewpoint describes the way the design subject is (recursively) structured into constituent parts and establishes the roles of those parts.*

 #### 5.3.1 Design Concerns
+*Software developers and maintainers use this viewpoint to identify the major design constituents of the design subject, to localise and allocate functionality, responsibilities, or other design roles to these constituents.
+In maintenance, it can be used to conduct impact analysis and localise the efforts of making changes.
+Reuse, on the level of existing subsystems and large-grained components, can be addressed as well.
+The information in a Composition view can be used by acquisition management and in project management for specification and assignment of work packages, and for planning, monitoring and control of a software project.
+This information, together with other project information, can be sued in estimating cost staffing, and schedule for the development effort.
+Configuration management may use the information to establish the organisation, tracking, and change management of emerging work products (see IEEE Std 12207-2008 [B21]).*

 #### 5.3.2 Design Elements
 ##### 5.3.2.1 Function Attribute
 ##### 5.3.2.2 Subordinates Attribute